supabase/supabase/web/docs/faq.md

 ### Do you support `[some other database]`?

 At the moment we only support PostgreSQL.
-It's very unlikely we'll ever move away from Postgre, however you can [vote on a new database](https://github.com/supabase/supabase/issues/6) if you want us to start development.
+It's unlikely we'll ever move away from Postgres, however you can [vote on a new database](https://github.com/supabase/supabase/issues/6) if you want us to start development.

 ### Do you have a library for `[some other language]`?

 We currently have a Javascript library.
 You can [vote on a new client library](https://github.com/supabase/supabase/issues/5) for your favourite language.

-### Can you build a connector for `[some other product]`?

-We don't have any connectors right now.
-However you can [vote on a new connector](https://github.com/supabase/supabase/issues/4) for a tool that you use.